(Click on image above to enlarge and subsequently scroll through all images of this property)

 The conservatory which is accessed from the dining room, enjoys a south/westerly aspect and is unique fitted with attractive double glazing with arched wood detailing and ceiling blinds; the room offers more than enough space to house lounge chairs and small tables whilst having centred French doors out into the garden.
 The perfect spot to either enjoy your morning coffee whilst viewing the scenery or perhaps to use as a playroom for the children.

 From the entrance hallway the main staircase leads up to a spacious landing area, of which you will find the three double bedrooms, a fourth single room all with built in storage and spectacular views over the surrounding rural location and the family bathroom.
 The master bedroom offers more than enough space to house a large double bed, and benefits from a smart white three piece en-suite, illuminated by a good sized window.
-The family bathroom is also a generous sized room with full length bath with hand held shower attachment, a basin and a toilet, again enjoying the same stunning rural views.
+The family bathroom is also a generous size, recently updated and fitted with stone sink stylish walk in shower and toilet.

-The property is enclosed on all sides by matures trees and bushes, with access to the parking gained via a secure five bar gate that leads into the tarmacked parking area, with space for three or four cars.
+The property is enclosed on all sides by matures trees and bushes, with access to the parking gained via a secure five bar gate that leads into the tarmacked parking area.

 The hamlet of Butcombe is on the edge of the Chew Valley, surrounded by beautiful country side with the twin lakes at Blagdon and Chew Valley within easy reach.
 Yet the city of Bristol is easily accessible to the north, whilst Bath and Wells to the south and east are also within an easy drive.
 For distance travellers the M5 motorway is available, as is Bristol International Airport with its low cost flights and mainline railway access at Bristol and Bath.
 The nearby villages of Blagdon and Wrington offer a host of local facilities including shops, pubs, doctor, dentist, hairdressers etc. Children go to Blagdon Primary School, then on to the well regarded Churchill Academy which has recently been awarded 'Outstanding' by Ofsted and also benefits from a modern sports complex.